castai/docs/docs/index.md

 ## Easy to start

-Deploy your first cluster in just 5-10 minutes.
+Deploy your first cluster in 5-10 minutes.
 Follow our [getting started](../docs/getting-started.md) guide to try it out!

 ## Community